RetroReversing/retroReversing/pages/gba/GBASDKDemos.md

 There are some very interesting findings in this SDK, but this post will cover something particularly interesting, the demo games developed by Nintendo to show off the power of the GBA to developers.

 If you look in the **src/demos** folder you will find two pretty cool GBA game source code projects.
-One is a Yoshi's Story example and the other is called Dolphin.
+One is a **Yoshi's Story** example and the other is called **Dolphin** featuring Ricky the Dolphin!.

+---
 # Dolphin Demo
 Dolphin is a demo game for the Game Boy Advance with very strong similarities to the Ecco the Dolphin series.
 You control a Dolphin called Ricky and can move through the water and go through rings.
 It is simple but a very nice tech demo for the possibilities of the GBA hardware.

+You can see it in action in the video below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9dwOMPNvtfc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This folder contains the main source code and build scripts required to compile the Dolphin example into a working GBA ROM.